cyrilletuzi/angular-async-local-storage/README.md

 ## Angular support

 This lib major version is aligned to the major version of Angular.
-Meaning for Angular 5 you need version 5, for Angular 6 you need version 6, and so on.
+Meaning for Angular 5 you need version 5, for Angular 6 you need version 6, for Angular 7 you need version 7, and so on.

 We follow [Angular LTS support](https://angular.io/guide/releases), meaning we support Angular 5 minimum, until May 2019.